What are essential oils?

 Copaiba oil is a natural anti-inflammatory which comes from copaiba trees, native to the Amazon rainforest.
 This particular oil is popular for treating skin conditions such as acne as well as reducing the appearance of scars.
 It is also a powerful anti inflammatory to boot.

 Helichrysum essential oil is widely used in aromatherapy due to its beautiful floral fragrance.
 This is a popular oil for supporting allergies, shock, and anxiety as well as inflammation.
 What’s more, it’s known for its ability to boost the immune system and stimulate digestion.
 This is an ancient oil that has both anti fungal and anti inflammatory properties and is great for skin care.
 There are different types of Helichrysum oil available and the properties given here are attributed specifically to the ‘italicum’ type so it is important to check the Latin name before buying.

-Lemon is a favorite among the citrus oils due to its fresh and clean scent.
+Lemon is a favourite among the citrus oils due to its fresh and clean scent.
 Taken from the zest of the lemon fruit, lemon essential oil is typically used to ease stress, reduce fatigue and insomnia as well as skin conditions such as acne.
 It is a versatile oil and also be used for clearing bad odours from rooms, help with athlete’s foot and reduce flu like symptoms.